 About the Expert

-Mr. Jeffrey Bradley joined Donan in 2009 as a forensic engineer based out of the firm’s Nashville, Tennessee office.
-He has 15 years of engineering experience and has completed approximately 1300 forensic investigations.
+Mr. Jeffrey Bradley joined Donan in 2009.
 Mr. Bradley has prior experience in truck manufacturing, automotive repair and plumbing design.
 His area of expertise is automotive, and he completes a wide range of projects at Donan related to roof inspections, water intrusion, water losses and appliance failures, among others.
 Mr. Bradley is a licensed professional engineer in Alabama, Arkansas, Florida, Georgia, Kentucky, Mississippi, North Carolina, Pennsylvania, Tennessee and Virginia.
 Mr. Bradley has an Associate degree in Architectural Engineering Technology from Nashville Technical Institute and a Bachelor’s degree in Mechanical Engineering from Tennessee Technological University.